Sleep

 “He who sees all beings in the Self, and the Self in all beings, he never turns away from it [the Self].
 For he who perceives all beings as the Self, how can there be delusion or grief when he sees this oneness everywhere?”
 “Isha Upanishad” Yogapedia

 Giving our power to external objects is a great tactic of the mind.
-The mind may tell us that if we have specific possessions, relationships etc. we will be happy (Raja).
-Perhaps we learn to avoid instead (Dvesha).
+The relentless need for new possessions, relationships etc. in pursuit of happiness – Raja – brings only fleeting results.
+Perhaps we learn to avoid instead – Dvesha.

 The Tree of Suffering – source: samanyayoga.co.uk / www.yogitimes.com/

 There is a force, flow, energy in the cosmos that continually changes.
 Although we are powerful spiritual beings with great potential, we have no control over this energy.
 Part of us is aware of this changing force even in our deepest separation.
-This may result in fear and anxiety.
-As the ultimate change is death with the resulting loss of all things physical it gives context to why we know from day 1 we will die and yet we (in the West) rarely mention or prepare for it.
+As the ultimate change is death with the resulting loss of all things physical. it gives context to why we know from day 1 we will die and yet we (in the West) rarely mention or prepare for it.

-Yoga brings together all aspects of the Self including mind, body, spirit, gross and subtle.
-We recognise our separateness and at the same time our interconnection – the wave and the ocean.
 The mind becomes a co-worker with the heart and gut brain.
 As we embrace all we are we can experience moments of bliss.
 (The Ananda Maya, the bliss body the final sheath/kosha of our subtle body).

-It starts by becoming aware, in this moment, then this moment.
+It starts by becoming aware, in this moment, then this moment on and off your mat, in a way that works for you.

 Moon Magic or Mayhem?